 Costs for Invention Development, Patents and Licensing

 It is ridiculously hard for inventors to find cost information on the various steps they'll likely take in developing, protecting and commercializing an invention idea if they go forward on their own.
-Prices vary because inventions differ in complexity.
+Prices and timeline vary because inventions differ in complexity.

 Invention services are not like Big Macs.
 The quality of patent writing, prototyping, negotiating and other services can vary tremendously from one provider to another.
 Higher prices can sometimes mean higher quality but often they don't.
 Here's a post on some things to consider when choosing an invention company and service provider.

 - Note: The costs shown here are for inventors following a Do-It-Yourself path where they keep control and 100% ownership of their invention concept.
 If you submit your invention to Invention City and we license it from you, then you do not pay for expenses such as these.

 We've broken the process down into three stages:

 STAGE 1: Concept Presentation - Create drawings that help to explain it.
 Research prior art.
 File a provisional patent.
 Create a simple animation video and web page/sales sheet to share with prospective partners, investors and licensees.
 This stage corresponds with the services typically provided by many invention companies.
 Estimated Cost: $2,000-$10,000+ Time: 1-3 months+